TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.12.md

 ---

-They have denied Jehovah, and said, It is not he; neither shall evil come upon us; neither shall we see sword nor famine:
+They have denied Yahweh, and said, "It is not he; neither shall evil come on us; neither shall we see sword nor famine.